AJUP86/React/week1/prep-exercises/1-counter/README.md

 # Building a counter

 The counter is one of the best way to learn about state management as it is nice and simple and isolates the management of state.
-Let's create a simple number counter, starting from 0 until infinity!
+Let's create a simple number counter, starting from 0 until infinity (or actually 10 as we will block it there!)!

 1. Run `create-react-app` in this folder to create your environment
 2. Create 3 functional components called `<Counter>`, `<Count>` and `<Button>`